gammalib/gammalib/doc/source/users/user_manual/modules/fits/overview.rst

    *FITS module*

 The FITS module provides a high-level interface to FITS files.
 The module is based on the cfitsio library for file access.
-The C++ classes of the module implement a logical representation of the FITS file in memory that can be handled independently of the file representation on disk.
+The classes of the module implement a logical representation of the FITS file in memory that can be handled independently of the file representation on disk.